The Three Stages Of Stress: General Adaptation Syndrome

 The start of stress: Selye's general adaptation syndrome

 Selye's work led to the development of his general adaptation syndrome (GAS) theory.
-The GAS describes a three-stage response to stress, which is outlined below.
+GAS describes a three-stage response to stress, including the alarm reaction and the resistance and exhaustion phases.
+Below, we’ve outlined the alarm, resistance, and exhaustion stages and what each one entails.

-Although it was first described years after Seyle's development of the GAS, the alarm phase is often considered synonymous with the modern concept of fight-or-flight.
+Although it was first described years after Seyle's development of GAS, the alarm phase is often considered synonymous with the modern concept of the fight-or-flight response.
 Fight-or-flight is a frequently discussed topic in contemporary stress research.
-It is a survival mechanism that allows organisms to react to life-threatening situations quickly by increasing the rate of autonomic functions, as in the alarm stage of the GAS.
+It is a survival mechanism that allows organisms to react to life-threatening situations quickly by increasing the rate of autonomic functions, as in the alarm stage of general adaptation syndrome.

 Stage 2: The resistance/adaptation stage

-The second stage of the GAS typically represents the body's efforts to return to a state of normal homeostasis.
-Stage two generally consists of a lowering heart rate, reduced blood pressure, and slower respiration if the stressor is no longer present.
+The second stage of general adaptation syndrome is known as the resistance stage, and it typically represents the body's efforts to return to a state of normal homeostasis.
+Stage two generally consists of a lowering heart rate, reduced blood pressure, and slower respiration, as long as the stressor is no longer present.
 However, if the stressor is still present, the organism must expend considerable energy to "resist" the threat of the stressor.

-If the animal cannot adapt to (in this case, escape) the stressor, its body will continue to produce stress hormones that elevate heart rate, blood pressure, and respiration.
-Despite the continued activation of these bodily processes, the animal has only a finite amount of energy and will eventually succumb to fatigue.
+If the animal cannot adapt to (or in this case, escape) the stressor, its body will continue to produce stress hormones that elevate heart rate, blood pressure, and respiration.
+Despite the continued activation of fight or flight, the animal has only a finite amount of energy and will eventually succumb to fatigue.
 In this example, the threat is pronounced and relatively short-lived; most animals cannot run at full speed for more than a few minutes at a time.

-However, in other situations, especially those likely to be encountered by humans, the resistance/adaptation stage may last much longer, sometimes for days, weeks, months, or years.
+However, in other situations, especially those likely to be encountered by humans, the resistance/adaptation stage may last much longer––sometimes for days, weeks, months, or years.
 Problems occur at this stage if the biological, psychological, and social responses to the threat are insufficient to manage the threat effectively.
-As the resistance/adaptation stage grows longer, it is more likely that a person will experience fatigue, cognitive lapses, irritability, and lethargy.
+As the resistance/adaptation stage grows longer, it becomes more likely that a person will experience fatigue, cognitive lapses, irritability, and lethargy.

 In the predator/prey example in the description of stage two, the exhaustion phase will likely be short-lived as the predator catches up to the animal they are chasing.
-For humans, common stressors rarely include being chased by hungry animals, and the exhaustion phase may be much longer, potentially lasting indefinitely.
-Psychologists and therapists use the term chronic stress to refer to long-term, ongoing activation of the stress-response system in humans.
+For humans, common stressors rarely include being chased by hungry animals, and the exhaustion phase may be much longer—potentially lasting indefinitely.
+Psychologists and therapists use the term “chronic stress” to refer to long-term, ongoing activation of the stress-response system in humans—as opposed to “acute stress,” which is temporary.

 How chronic stress works